maludwig/solium-tech/java.md

 ## Part 2 - Stacktrace Debugging

-A request for future people given this quiz, if you have the raw stacktrac.txt, that would be very nice.
+A request for future people given this quiz, if you have the raw stacktrace.txt, that would be very nice.
 The PDF adds line breaks.

 ### 1. Give some examples of lines in the call trace that you think are part of the shareworks code base?